Business intelligence (BI): Empowering data-driven decision making

 Today’s company leadership is faced with the necessity of making big business decisions faster and more accurately than ever.
 Fortunately, the right strategies and tools can help you make data-driven decisions quickly and accurately.

 Business intelligence (BI) is the collection of processes, technologies, skills, and software applications used to make informed, data-driven business decisions.
 BI includes data collection, data aggregation, analysis, and meaningful presentation that facilitates decision making.

-Data-driven organizations use a variety of BI tools to access historical and real-time data in a data repository to perform queries, generate customized reports, and predict future trends.
+Data-driven organisations use a variety of BI tools to access historical and real-time data in a data repository to perform queries, generate customised reports, and predict future trends.
 These tools include advanced analytics performed by trained data scientists as well as insights generated autonomously by machine learning (ML) algorithms.

-Business intelligence encompasses a broad range of methods for collecting, storing, and analyzing sources of business operations data.
-BI has become an umbrella term for a number of processes and activities that help leaders gather data to then optimize the business.
+Business intelligence encompasses a broad range of methods for collecting, storing, and analysing sources of business operations data.
+BI has become an umbrella term for a number of processes and activities that help leaders gather data to then optimise the business.
 These include:

 - Querying: using specific questions to obtain answers from datasets

 - Data mining of databases and other data sources that uses machine learning to discover trends in big data

 - Reporting and sharing data analysis with decision-makers